 According to the OFAC, any bank or financial institution must abide by such OFAC regulations and laws as:

 Staying compliant with OFAC regulations is a challenge for many financial institutions today.
 Of course, on the surface, they seem pretty simple, as you must not violate the sanctions in foreign economics and trade set by the US government.
 However, you get a list of 20,000+ names of blocked people and organizations by these sanctions.
-But there are no official screening requirements suggested by OFAC.
+However, there are no official screening requirements suggested by OFAC.

 As we already told you, the OFAC framework of compliance states that you must employ a risk-based approach to manage all the potential sanctions risks.
 They also encourage financial companies to deploy innovative sanctions compliance technologies to facilitate this process.
-Millions of dollars companies spend annually on specialized software which can help easily detect the blocked names on transactions.
+Millions of dollars companies spend annually on specialized software that can help easily detect the blocked names on transactions.

 The financial industry has always been put under scrutiny and strict regulations.
 OFAC regulations are one of them.
 So if financial institutions operate within the USA, they must comply with it.
 But staying fully compliant can become quite a challenge.
 For this reason, many banks hire a dedicated OFAC officer or employ sanctions technology to prevent any possible risks.
 You can decide for yourself what works better in your case.